Tiergarten: Traffic Lights

 Export of traffic lights using scenario-convert

-Note the -l switch here that actually exports the traffic light information from the .osm file to the tiergarten.db database.
-If this command line switch is omitted the traffic lights will not be available in the scenario.
+By default, the command exports the traffic light information from the .osm file to the tiergarten.db database.
 More information on how traffic lights are handled by Open Streetmap can be found in their wiki OpenStreetMap/Traffic Signals.

 Determine the traffic lights that should be equipped with applications

 The next step is to decide which traffic lights should have applications on them.
 Since their ID(s) have to be referenced in the mapping, we will have to determine them first.
 There are several ways to do this, e.g. taking them directly from the database using a tool like sqlitebrowser or extract them directly with a text editor from the .net.xml file that gets generated by scenario-convert for usage with sumo.
-However, here we will focus on a graphical approach using sumo-gui since it is the easiest way to determine the exact traffic lights we want to map applications too.
+However, here we will focus on a graphical approach using sumo-gui since it is the easiest way to determine the exact traffic lights we want to map to applications.
+You already should have installed sumo, so that MOSAIC runs properly, therefore simply try to find the sumo-gui in your startup menu.
+Open either the *.sumocfg or *.net.xml file, and zoom in long enough to find the junction, like in the next figure.

 Locating traffic lights in sumo gui